 History

-Our History part 2By 1966, the Trust was pressing forward to preserve and maintain historic sites and structures in Berks County on its endangered list.
+Our History part 2By 1966, the Trust was pressing forward to facilitate the preservation of historic sites and structures in Berks County.
 In addition to protesting forcefully the destruction of numerous important buildings, it offered advice and the benefits of its own experience to individuals and communities in need of professional help.
-On several occasions it enlisted the aid of the Commonwealth, placed markers on numerous key sites, and gathered historical information, land surveys and old photographs.
+On several occasions, it enlisted the aid of the Commonwealth, placed markers on numerous key sites, and gathered historical information, land surveys and old photographs.

 Today the all-volunteer membership of the Historic Preservation Trust of Berks County continues this important work.
-The Trust currently owns and maintains eight historic properties in Berks County.
+The Trust currently owns, restores, and maintains eight historic structures, including early additions.
 In realistic financial terms, the Preservation Trust recognizes it is impossible to save every old building.
-So today, the organization is reaching out to establish strategic linkages and partnerships with other organizations, property owners and local communities having similar goals to develop realistic approaches for protecting and preserving history.
-Then, utilizing creative approaches, marshal the needed resources to help make it happen.
+So, the organization seeks to establish strategic links and partnerships with other organizations, property owners and local communities having similar goals, in order to develop realistic approaches for protecting and preserving history and historical sites.
+Thus, utilizing creative approaches, it seeks to marshal the needed resources to help accomplish these mission objectives.